 Your company is involved in a contract dispute.
 Your legal situation seems to be overwhelming and is distracting you from your business.
-You need an experienced attorney you can trust to protect your interests.
+You need experienced attorneys you can trust to protect your interests.

-The NEPA commercial litigation attorneys at Hourigan, Kluger & Quinn handle disputes involving contracts, property rights, corporate management control, and zoning and land management.
-In addition, our business litigation lawyers assist clients in employee-related cases, will contests, competency disputes and in seeking or defending injunctions.
+The NEPA commercial litigation attorneys at Hourigan, Kluger & Quinn handle disputes involving many matters including contracts, property rights, corporate management control, real estate, zoning, use and land management disputes.
+In addition, our business litigation lawyers assist clients in employee-related cases, will contests, competency disputes, guardianship proceedings and in seeking or defending injunctions.

 Commercial litigation is a type of lawsuit that settles a dispute between two or more parties who are involved in a business or commercial transaction.